p-mongodb/tenex/README.md

 PR status page adds:
 - A link to restart all failed Evergreen tasks.
-- One click jump to full task logs.
+- One click jump to full Evergreen task logs.
+- One click jump to full Travis logs.
 - One click to restart a task.

 ![PR](https://raw.githubusercontent.com/wiki/p-mongo/tenex/screenshots/pr.png)